Psychological Issues of Women Over 50

 For women this crisis can be a result of ageing, children being independent and not needing any more assistance from the mother.
 Menopause can further aggravate the situation as a woman experiences hormonal fluctuations which can result in emotional turmoil.
-Further demise of near and dear ones can add to her woes.
+The demise of a near and dear one can add to her woes.

 Psychological issues in women after fifty are:

-- Women who lead a passive lifestyle and do not engage in social activities where her sole focus is her family.
+- Women who lead a passive lifestyle and do not engage in social activities and her sole focus is her family

-- Any specific event like a milestone birthday which can make a woman realize she is ageing.
-Demise of loved ones like parents and spouse.
+- Any specific event like a milestone birthday which can make a woman realize she is ageing - demise of a loved one like parents and spouse

-- Dissatisfaction with outcome of life and thoughts of mortality.
+- Dissatisfaction with an outcome of life and thoughts of mortality

-- Say no to drugs and alcohol, they only numb your senses for a short duration and leave you with hangover and depression in the end.
-Tackle stress by exercising, meditation and having a social circle.
+- Say no to drugs and alcohol, they only numb your senses for a short duration and leave you with a hangover and depression in the end.
+Tackle stress by exercising, meditation and having a social circle

 - Learn and explore something new about yourself.
-Indulge in your long lost hobby or even be a mentor in your field.
+Indulge in a long lost hobby or be a mentor in your desired field

 - Be expressive about your expectations with your spouse and family.
 Have a circle of friends to mingle around.
 Who says fun stops with age?